sems-server/sems/doc/Readme.sbc.txt

 Note that for performance reasons the whole SST configuration is in this case used from the profile configuration (it is not overwritten value-by-value).

+SIP Session Timers may be configured for each leg individually.
+SST may be dis- abled on the A (caller) leg by setting enable_aleg_session_timer=no. If enable_session_timer=yes and enable_aleg_session_timer not set, SST is enabled for both legs.
+Likewise, if aleg_session_expires is not set, the SST configuration of the B leg is used (session_expires, minimum_timer etc).

 Prepaid
 -------